mluzum/Isobar-Sampler/README.md

 `trento isobar.hdf isobar.hdf --random-seed random_seed --b-max b_max [...]`

-where the random seed should be specified for the different isobars so T<sub>R</sub>ENTo picks corresponding configurations and applies the same random elements (impact parameter, rotations, gamma fluctautions, etc.).
+where the random seed should be specified for the different isobars so T<sub>R</sub>ENTo picks corresponding configurations and applies the same random elements (impact parameter, rotations, gamma fluctuations, etc.).
 The maximum impact parameter must be fixed by hand as well, otherwise it will vary with the nuclei.